raminesfahani/Netrilo_Infrastructure/README.md

 ## 🧪 Unit Tests

 All unit tests for the repository are located under the `Tests/` folder.
-Each project has a corresponding test project named `<ProjectName>.Tests`.

 ### Run all tests